NADIAELQ/Parc-auto-/README.md

 # Fleet Management System Project

 This repository contains a Fleet Management Project developed using Spring framework with JWT security and REST API.
-The project aims to provide a comprehensive solution for managing a fleet of vehicles, including their drivers, availability, conformity and associated tasks[assigning trips and consumption].
+The project aims to provide a comprehensive solution for managing a fleet of vehicles, including their drivers, availability, conformity and associated tasks.
-Features

-    JWT Security: Implements JSON Web Token (JWT) based authentication and authorization to ensure secure access to the APIs.
-    REST API: Provides a set of RESTful APIs for managing vehicles, drivers, trips, and other fleet-related entities.
-    Spring Framework: Utilizes the power of the Spring framework, including Spring Boot, Spring Security, and Spring Data JPA.
-    Database: Stores the fleet-related data in a relational database ( MySQL ) allowing for efficient querying and data management.
-    Test: Using Swagger.

 # Setup and Installation